calebjordanstone/Great-Graph-2025/README.md

 (8) selectedColour = Describes which target was selected by the participant.
 Based on the number reported, we can determine whether participants selected the blue or orange target on that trial.

+UPDATE 22/5/2025:
+(9) colourBLUE = Recode column (8) into binary value: BLUE = 1, ORANGE = 0.
+This was added to allow proportions in pivot table.

-(9) Strategy = Which search strategy participants reported using during the experiment (based on forced-choice selection).
+(10) Strategy = Which search strategy participants reported using during the experiment (based on forced-choice selection).
     Either **Flexible**, **Persistent** or **Random**

 What they selected:<br/>